 Feast of Fields, Okanagan Chefs Association.

-September in Kelowna offers up the best of summer and fall, all rolled into one, with loads of festivals and major events to take in.
+September in Kelowna offers the best of summer and fall rolled into one, with loads of festivals and major events to attend.

-Food and drink lovers can soak up the sun while tasting the best of Kelowna and BC at Okanagan Feast of Fields, which this year brings its three-hour gourmet harvest festival to Priest Creek Family Estate Winery on September 17, 2023.
-Those who want to explore some of the best brews and spirits from BC and around the world will want to get tickets for Silver Star Beer & Cider Festival on September 9 or attend some of the events for the 2nd annual Kelowna Beer Week, which kicks off September 29.
+Food and drink lovers can soak up the sun while tasting the best of Kelowna and BC at Okanagan Feast of Fields, which this year brings its three-hour gourmet harvest festival to Niche Wine Co. in West Kelowna on September 15, 2024.
+Those who want to explore some of the best brews and spirits from BC and around the world will want to get tickets for Silver Star Beer & Cider Festival on September 7, 2024.

 For more events in and around Kelowna, visit our Calendar of Events.